CBI asked to act on misconduct charges against former Madras HC CJ, Justice Tahilramani

 New Delhi, Sep 30: The Chief Justice of India has asked the CBI to take action against the former Chief Justice of the Madras High Court, V K Tahilramani based on an Intelligence Bureau report.

-The IB had red flagged Justice Tahilramani for alleged irregularities in the purchase of two blasts in Chennai.
+The IB had red flagged Justice Tahilramani for alleged irregularities in the purchase of two flats in Chennai.
 Further she was also red flagged for dissolving a special HC Bench dealing with the idol theft cases involving influential people.

 The IB had submitted a five page report after she had resigned, following a Collegium decision to post her as the Chief Justice of the Meghalaya High Court.